space-sh/space/doc/space-modules/spacefile-yaml-reference.md

             - b.sh
 ```

-Note that when sourcing shell files only the functions are of interested to Space, anything outside of function bodies is ignored.
+Note that when sourcing shell files only the functions are of interested to _Space_, anything outside of function bodies is ignored.

 #### Preprocessor